Rosemary Sutcliff: Biography

 Sutcliff was born 14 December 1920 to George Ernest Sutcliff and his wife Nessie Elizabeth, née Lawton, in East Clandon, Surrey.
 She spent her childhood in Malta and various naval bases where her father, a Royal Navy officer, was stationed.
 She was affected by Still's disease when she was very young, and used a wheelchair most of her life.
 Due to her chronic illness, Sutcliff spent most of her time with her mother from whom she learned many of the Celtic and Saxon legends that she would later expand into works of historical fiction.
 Sutcliff's early schooling was constantly interrupted by moving house and her illness.
 She did not learn to read until she was nine years of age, and left school at age 14 to enter the Bideford Art School, which she attended for three years, graduating from the General Art Course.
 Sutcliff then worked as a painter of miniatures.

 Inspired by the children's historical novels of Geoffrey Trease, her first published book was The Chronicles of Robin Hood in 1950.
 In 1954, she published what remains her best-known work The Eagle of the Ninth, part of a series on Roman Britain and its aftermath; they were not written as such or in sequential order but connected by the linking device of an emerald ring, passed down through generations of the same family.
 Between 1954 and 1958, Sutcliff's works The Eagle of the Ninth, its sequel The Silver Branch, Outcast and Warrior Scarlet were runners-up in the annual Carnegie Medal, given by the Library Association to the year's best children's book by a British subject.
 She finally won the Medal for her third book in the Eagle series, The Lantern Bearers (1959).
 Where the first two books and one subsequent one were set in Roman Britain, The Lantern Bearers immediately follows the withdrawal of the Roman Empire, when the British people are threatened by remaining Germanic troops and by invaders.

 Sutcliff was Carnegie runner-up again for her retelling of the Arthurian legend in Tristan and Iseult, which in 1971 won the American Horn Book Award.
 In 1985, The Mark of the Horse Lord was the inaugural winner of the Phoenix Award, created by the Children's Literature Association to recognise the best English-language children's book that did not win a major award when originally published twenty years earlier.
-It is named for the mythical bird phoenix, which is reborn from its ashes, to suggest the book's rise from obscurity.
 The Shining Company won the same award in 2010.

 Sutcliff lived for many years in Walberton near Arundel, Sussex.
 In 1975, she was appointed an Officer of the Order of the British Empire for services to children's literature, and later Commander of the Order of the British Empire in 1992.
 She wrote incessantly throughout her life and was still doing so on the morning of her death in 1992.
 Sutcliff never married and had no children.